 \subsection{The space of all geometric actions of a given group}

-Starting with a hyperbolic group $G$, Furman \cite{Fur02:Coarse} introduced the space $\DDG$ consisting of all left-invariant pseudo-metrics on $G$ which are quasi-isometric to a given word metric, considered up to rough similarity (equivalently, it's the space of geometric actions of $G$ on roughly geodesic metric spaces) .
-The space was later studied by Reyes~\cite{OR22:SpaceMetric} and Cantrell-Reyes~\cite{COR22:Manhattan} who initiated its study as a metric space.
-In the present article, we leave the setting of hyperbolic groups and consider the space of all proper cobounded actions of an arbitrary finitely generated group $G$ on roughly geodesic metric spaces.
+Starting with a hyperbolic group $G$, Furman \cite{Fur02:Coarse} introduced the space $\DDG$, which consists of all left-invariant pseudo-metrics on $G$ that are quasi-isometric to a given word metric, considered up to rough similarity.
+Equivalently, $\DDG$ can be viewed as the space of geometric actions of $G$ on roughly geodesic metric spaces.
+This space was later studied by Reyes~\cite{OR22:SpaceMetric} and Cantrell–Reyes~\cite{COR22:Manhattan}, who initiated its study as a metric space.

+In the present article, we move beyond the setting of hyperbolic groups and consider the space of all proper, cobounded actions of an arbitrary finitely generated group $G$ on roughly geodesic metric spaces.
 That is, for a group $G,$ define

-where $(X,d) \sim (Y,d')$ if given $x_0 \in X$, $y_0 \in Y$ there exist constants $A,B$ such that $|A.d(x_0,gx_0)-d'(y_0,gy_0)|<B$ for all $g \in G$.
+where $(X,d) \sim (Y,d')$ if given $x_0 \in X$, $y_0 \in Y$ there exist positive constants $A,B$ such that $|A.d(x_0,gx_0)-d'(y_0,gy_0)|<B$ for all $g \in G$.
 In words, two metrics are equivalent if, after possibly scaling one of them, they differ by (at most) a uniform additive amount.
 Our primary goal is to study $\DDG$ when $G$ is the mapping class group of a finite type surface, where $\DDG$ is known to contain especially interesting points, namely, various geometric actions on \emph{injective metric spaces} as shown by \cite{haettelhodapetyt:coarse} and \cite{PetytZalloum24} (see also Theorem \ref{thm:infinitely_many_injective}).
-Our interest in these points comes mainly from work of Sisto and Zalloum \cite{SZ23:StronglyContracting} who showed that pseudo-Anosov mapping classes act as strongly contracting elements on these spaces (in fact, they are characterized by this property); and in particular, while very little is known about counting with respect to word metrics for mapping class groups, as we mentioned above, a great deal is known in the presence of strongly contracting directions.
-Our approach is thus to use our knowledge of the growth of a mapping class group's action on an injective space $(X,d)$ and export it to (eventual terms) of a sequence $(X_i,d_i) \in \DDG$ that converges to $(X,d)$.
+Our interest in these points comes mainly from work of Sisto and Zalloum \cite{SistoZalloum2024} who showed that pseudo-Anosov mapping classes act as strongly contracting elements on these spaces (in fact, they are characterized by this property).
+In particular, while very little is known about counting with respect to word metrics for mapping class groups, as we mentioned above, a great deal is known in the presence of strongly contracting directions.
+Our approach is thus to use our knowledge of the growth of a mapping class group's action on an injective space $(X,d)$ and export it to eventual terms of a sequence $(X_i,d_i) \in \DDG$ that converges to $(X,d)$.